2014 New Bingo Sites

 Small sites may find it difficult to stay afloat due to the cost of a UK gambling licence, if a separate licence is needed for each site on a network rather than one to cover the whole network.
 It is STILL not clear whether this is going to be the case.

 Bonus arrangements may also need to change depending on how they are affected by tax.
 A large bonus with the gross profits taxed at 15% may prove to be too expensive for the bingo sites to keep on offering it.
 Imagine an player who deposits £10, gets a £30 bonus and is unlucky and eventually loses the lot.
 The bingo site has to pay 15% of the gross profits it makes, so if the tickets purchased with bonus funds are treated in the same way for tax as those purchased with the deposit that's 15% of £40 which is £6.
 But the player only gave them £10 in the first place, so they are left with just £4 - which is unlikely to be enough to pay the operating costs of the site let alone make any profit.
 They don't pay any tax if you win as in that case there aren't any gross profits - but they don't make any money either.
 The bigger the bonus they offer, the worse the situation gets for them tax wise.

-Bingo sites could combat this by offering player incentives that would not have to be treated as cash for taxation purposes.
-This might include free or BOGOF bingo tickets, free spins on slots, tangible prizes with no cash alternative, prize draw entries...and there can be little doubt that the big players have already taken advice on this.
+Bingo sites have already started to combat this by offering player incentives that would not have to be treated as cash for taxation purposes.
+We have seen free or BOGOF bingo tickets, free spins on slots, tangible prizes with no cash alternative, prize draw entries...the list goes on.

 The future of wagering requirements?